DishaPatil12/LearningGitCodeWithHarry/README.md

 <b>Step 2</b>: Create repository and make it private

+<b>Step 3</b>:
-<b>Step 3</b>: Creating SSH keys
+Creating SSH keys
 Introdution to SSH keys
 You are giving control / access of our github account to your computer.
 For that you have to deploy a SSH key

+<b>Step 4</b>
-<b>Step 4</b>:Go inside generating SSH keys and create key using email id
+Go inside generating SSH keys and create key using email id
 CMD =>  $ ssh-keygen -t ed25519 -C "patil.dis@northeastern.edu" [Refer to the link Generating new SSH keys] This will generate a SSH key which we will deploy.

 <b>Step 5</b>: For adding SSH agent
         CMD => eval "$(ssh-agent -s)"   	[ Refer to the link Adding your SSH key to the ssh-agent]